kubernetes/community/contributors/devel/e2e-tests.md

 as laid out in [our versioning policy](../design/versioning.md#supported-releases).
 Conformance tests for a given version should be run off of the release branch that corresponds to that version.
-Thus `v1.2` conformance tests would be run from the head of the `release-1.2` branch. eg:
+Thus `v1.2` conformance tests would be run from the head of the `release-1.2` branch. e.g.:

  - A v1.3 development cluster should pass v1.1, v1.2 conformance tests